Edward Wogan: Injury and death

 When Wogan advanced into the Earl of Glencairn’s headquarters at Loch Tay, he had according to Captain John Gwynne - around one hundred supporters.
 Glencairn welcomed the Irishman and granted him a commission to raise a regiment of horse.
 In a letter dated 6 February, Clarendon wrote to Middleton that Wogan had reported his troops were ‘above 1 500 horse and 8 000 foote’.
 He led his new regiment in a number of successful raids into Lowland territory thus winning the respect of Highlanders.
 Indeed, it was when Wogan’s career had reached another pinnacle that an injury ended further adventures.
 During a skirmish with English troops from the Brazen Wall Regiment near Drummond and Weems, he was wounded in the shoulder by a sword-thrust.

 Assessment

-Wogan certainly made a favourable impression on the Scottish Royalists with whom he fought side by side.
-John Graham of Deuchrie, who accompanied Glencairn throughout the rebellion, wrote of his valour and courage:
+Wogan left a highly favourable impression on the Scottish Royalists alongside whom he fought side by side.
+John Graham of Deuchrie, who accompanied Glencairn throughout the rebellion, recorded Wogan's exceptional valour and courage:

-The colonel himself was unfortunately killed in a rencounter he had with the brazen-wall regiment of horse; but notwithstanding of the deadly wounds he had received, he rooted the troop, and killed the commander thereof, though it was said, that in all the civil wars they never had been beat.
-This brave gentleman had his wounds healed over: but from what cause I know not, they broke out again, and occasioned his death, to the great regret of all who knew him.
+The colonel himself was unfortunately killed in a encounter he had with the brazen-wall regiment of horse; but notwithstanding of the deadly wounds he had received, he rooted the troop, and killed their commander thereof, though it was said, that in all the civil wars they never had been beaten.
+This brave gentleman had his wounds healed over, but from what cause I know not, they broke out again, and caused his death, to the great regret of all who knew him.